carbon-language/carbon-lang/flang/documentation/Calls.md

 simple addresses of non-internal subprograms or trampolines for internal procedures.

-Note that `INTENT` and `CONTIGUOUS` attributes do not, by themselves, require the use of explicit interface; neither does the use of a dummy procedure (implicit or explicit in their interfaces).
+Note that the `INTENT` attribute does not, by itself, require the use of explicit interface; neither does the use of a dummy procedure (implicit or explicit in their interfaces).

-Analyses of calls to F77ish procedures must make allowances or impose restrictions capable of dealing with any of the invisible `INTENT` and `CONTIGUOUS` attributes of dummy arguments in the called procedure.
+So the analyis of calls to F77ish procedures must allow for the invisible use of `INTENT(OUT)`.

 ## Protocol overview